Skip to main content

 Craps Buy Bet

-To encourage players to make more Place bets, some casinos allow them to “buy” the 4 or the 10.
-This type of wager is more advantageous for the players because it reduces the house edge from 6.67% to 4.76%.
-The bet resembles, to a great extent, the Place bets since it is a multiple-roll wager that wins if 4 or 10, respectively, is rolled prior to a seven-out.
+To encourage more Place bets, some casinos allow players to “buy” the 4 or the 10.
+This wager is more advantageous to players because it reduces the house edge from 6.67% to 4.76%.
+The bet resembles a Place wager in that it wins if 4 or 10 is rolled before a seven-out.

-The difference is players are required to pay a 5% commission (also called a vig) to the house.
-Winning Buy bets offer a reduced house edge because the casino pays winnings at the true odds of 2 to 1, instead of 9 to 5 as is the case with Place bets on 4 and 10.
-What is more, if the outcome of the Buy bet is not resolved after a few tosses of the dice, the player is entitled to take the wager down and will have their 5% commission returned to them.
-If 4 or 10 hit before the 7 is rolled, the player is paid at true odds, but the house gets to retain the 5% commission.
+The difference is that players must pay a 5% commission (called a vig) to the house.
+Winning Buy bets offer a reduced edge because they pay at the true odds of 2 to 1 instead of the Place payout of 9 to 5.
+If the bet remains unresolved after several rolls, the player may take the wager down and the 5% commission is returned.
+Should 4 or 10 hit before 7, the player is paid at true odds, but the casino retains the commission.

-It is also possible to buy numbers 6, 8, 5 and 9 but such wagers do not always work in favor of the player.
-Please note that when buying bets on any of the above-listed numbers, you should consider your bet sizing in advance because the craps table personnel does not deal with change on such wagers.
-For example, if you wish to place a $25 Buy bet on the 4 with a 5% commission of $1.25, it will be rounded down to $1.
-The dealer may sometimes allow players to bet $30 or $35 with a $1 vig.
-However, if the player makes a smaller Buy bet so the commission is only $0.50 for instance, it will be rounded up to $1.
+It is also possible to buy numbers 6, 8, 5, and 9, though such wagers rarely favor the player.
+Please consider your bet sizing in advance because the craps crew does not make change on these wagers.
+For example, a $25 Buy bet on 4 with a 5% commission of $1.25 is rounded down to $1.
+The dealer may sometimes allow a $30 or $35 bet with a $1 vig.
+Conversely, if the commission calculates to $0.50, it is rounded up to $1.

 Lay Bets